-An additional factor driving this trend is that, given the decrease in the federal focus on consent decrees, state and local governments have begun to collaborate with local law enforcements agencies.
+An additional factor driving these trends in policing is that, given the decrease in the federal focus on consent decrees, state and local governments have begun to collaborate with local law enforcement agencies.

 - A number of influential law enforcement associations, including the Majors Cities Chiefs of Police Association, have been vocal about the value they saw in opportunities to work with federal agencies to leverage resources that could assist law enforcement in proactively working to make improvements to police department nationwide, and they would like to see some level of collaboration continue.

 - Two current examples of such collaboration include the Illinois Attorney General working with the City of Chicago and the current collaborative effort between the City of San Francisco and the California Department of Justice.

 - Moreover, more cities are exploring ways to institute some degree of civilian oversight of their local law enforcement departments, as we have seen them evaluating what model of oversight would work best for their local community.
 These models include Internal Affairs Monitors, Civilian Review Boards and Inspector Generals’ offices.
 Some of the cities currently exploring these models include Nashville, Chattanooga, Charlotte and Phoenix, as well as Santa Clara County in California.